E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 Karnataka’s digital stamping framework is based on the Stamp (Payment of Duty by Means of E-Stamping) Rules, 2009, under the broader Karnataka Stamp Act 1957.
 These rules allow for duties to be paid electronically rather than via physical stamp papers.

 In 2025, Karnataka proposed new Digital e-Stamp Rules to make the process completely paperless: direct payment integration, elimination of SHCIL service charges, and integration with treasury systems.
-These drafts aim to modernize the stamping and registration infrastructure across the state.
+These drafts aim to modernise the stamping and registration infrastructure across the state.

 How Digital E-Stamping Works in Karnataka

-1. Choose the Correct Article Type For property sale agreements, use Article 5(E) under the Stamp Act.
+1. Choose the Correct Article Type: For property sale agreements, use Article 5(E) under the Stamp Act.
 If you pick the wrong article (like “Other Agreements”), your document may be invalid at registration time.

-4. Generate E-Stamp Certificate After payment, you receive an e-stamp certificate with a unique ID and QR code.
+4. Generate E-Stamp Certificate: After payment, you receive an e-stamp certificate with a unique ID and QR code.
 This certificate is tamper-proof and can be verified online.

-5. Attach to Sale Agreement / Document The document (sale agreement, lease, POA) must incorporate the e-stamp certificate.
+5. Attach to Sale Agreement / Document: The document (sale agreement, lease, POA) must incorporate the e-stamp certificate.
 The certificate is considered part of the agreement.

-6. Registration at SRO When you register the instrument (sale deed, gift deed, etc.), present the e-stamp and other required papers at the Sub-Registrar Office (SRO).
+6. Registration at SRO: When you register the instrument (sale deed, gift deed, etc.), present the e-stamp and other required papers at the Sub-Registrar Office (SRO).

-7. Verification & Authenticity Check The SRO staff or you may verify the e-stamp’s authenticity via the certificate’s QR or reference number.
+7. Verification & Authenticity Check: The SRO staff or you may verify the e-stamp’s authenticity via the certificate’s QR or reference number.

 Role of Franking Charges in Bangalore

 Even with e-stamping, franking remains relevant in some contexts—especially for high-value documents or transitional phases of the system.
 Franking is an impression or mark of cancellation over stamps, showing that they have been used.
-In Bangalore, ACC centers authorized by the stamp office continue to apply franking for certain documents or as backup when e-stamp quantity limits are reached.

 Franking charges are small fees paid at ACCs beyond the base stamp duty.
 These must be budgeted, though many property agreements and registration processes increasingly rely solely on e-stamp validity.